 Thank you for reviewing the Center to Advance Palliative Care’s (CAPC) Privacy Notice.
 CAPC takes the protection of your data very seriously and has tried to use plain language in this Notice when possible.
 This Notice describes how and when CAPC collects and uses personally identifiable information of the users of its services.
-This Notice covers an array of CAPC users, from those who simply browse the CAPC website, to those whose organization is a member and set up an account on CAPC Central, for CAPC Seminar registrants, or for those who purchase items at the CAPC online store.
+This Notice covers an array of CAPC users, from those who simply browse the CAPC website, to those whose organization is a member and who set up an account, for CAPC Seminar registrants, or for those who purchase items at the CAPC online store.
 The type of information CAPC collects depends on what type of user you are.
 CAPC uses several third-party services to process or store this data, depending on the user type.
 More information on the specific services is below.
 These third-party services are outside of CAPC control.
 CAPC is not responsible for the security or privacy of any information collected by other websites or other services.
 This Privacy Notice does not govern these third party’s content or services, and we encourage you to review the privacy statements applicable to the third-party services you use.

 - CSRF token cookie: this cookie is used for security purposes so that when someone submits a form (registration, etc.) the site knows it's a legitimate form submission and not a hacker attempt.